 1. Your development team is not set in stone

 How often do your development team change?
 Introducing new developers to the project always takes some time.
-Before they can start coding they have to set up their local development environment for the project - eg. some local server, database, or third party libraries.
+Before they can start coding they have to set up their local development environment for the project - eg. some local server, database, or third-party libraries.
 This may take from a few hours to many days, depending on the project complexity and how well is the project setup manual.
 Docker automates this setup & installation work so new developers can be productive from the first day.
 Instead of doing everything manually, they simply run one command that will prepare the development environment for them.
-This saves a lot of time, and the bigger is your development team and higher rotation, the more you will gain by using Docker.
+This saves a lot of time, and the bigger your development team and higher rotation, the more you will gain by using Docker.

 2. Your software runs in different environments

 I assume your software runs in at least two different environments - developers' computers and some servers.
 Even in such a simple case, you can notice inconsistent behaviour of your app between the machines it runs on.
 Something that worked on a developer's computer may not work on the server.
 And the number of issues grows with every new environment - like another server (test server vs production server) or simply another developer’s computer with a different operating system.
 Docker allows you to run the software in containers separated from the outside world, so your app can work in a consistent, predictable way in every environment.